 Speaking purely and entirely on concerns, one of the key issues that homeowners generally face is in the area of i) management and operation of property upon handover, ii) maintenance fee and service charges that will have to be paid and rights and; iii) interests of owners, and occupiers in the common areas.
 The concept of strata is where an individual or entity has the right and interest in the ownership of cubic air space within an allocated area.

-In other words, strata law means subdivision of a developed building property or gated community in to different layers.
+In other words, strata law means the subdivision of a developed building property or the gated community into different layers.
 Each layer is then subdivided into one or more units along with common areas which form the part of the property.

 Demand and supply inequity can have significant repercussions on real estate industry and new law aims at addressing this concern by placing a higher degree of responsibility on property developers in Abu Dhabi.
 Expat residents are more likely to invest long-term in the market and non-resident customers are expected to buy peace of mind from the New Law.
 The New Law will also lessen the impact of potential cyclical economic factors such as the effect of oil price movements on the real estate prices which would create a less volatile environment in order to enhance the investment and growth in the sector.